hernanmd/Territorial/repository/TerritorialUI.package/PreviousNextToolbar.class/README.md

-An OkCancelToolbar is a model for a basic Ok-Cancel toolbar
+Model for a basic previous-next toolbar